primatejs/primate/docs/modules/vue.md

 # Vue

-This handler module supports SSR and serves Vue SFC components with the `vue` extension.
+This handler module supports SSR and serves Vue SFC components with the `.vue` extension.

 ## Install